Understanding Present Value and Its Impact on Financial Planning

 ]

-Now substituting back into the present value formula:
+Now, substituting this value back into our formula:

 [